 To help keep accurate records, forms are used by the Housing Office to document missing items, disciplinary referrals, and criminal activity.
+The security worker, who reports to the Campus Dean, keeps a journal or log.
 An incident report is filed by the Business Office when college property is stolen or damaged.
-The Bottineau County Sheriff verbally informs the Associate Dean for Student Affairs of students arrested on campus or at the Community Arena, Les Christian Field and/or Tommy Turtle Park.
+The Bottineau County Sheriff verbally informs the Associate Dean for Academic and Student Affairs of students arrested on campus or at the Community Arena, Les Christian Field and/or Tommy Turtle Park.
 All other reports come either verbally or via a signed complaint to the Student Service Office.

-Victims or witnesses who wish to report crimes on a voluntary, confidential basis may do so by scheduling an appointment with the Associate Dean for Student Affairs.
+Victims or witnesses who wish to report crimes on a voluntary, confidential basis may do so by scheduling an appointment with the Associate Dean for Academic and Student Affairs.
 In a private session, the Associate Dean will hear the report, after which a course of action will be chosen.
 Written, anonymous reports may be sent to the Associate Dean.
-They will determine a course of action after reading and investigating the report.
+He or she will determine a course of action after reading and investigating the report.